jaydenrasmussen/Git-Tutorial/README.md

 - `patches`
   - `format-patch` - will output git readable patch information for the changes between one branch and another, or one commit and another
   - `apply` - will add those patches into your branch, this is the manual way to do a merge, but will let you pull out changes that occurred in say, just one commit
+  - `am` - an alternative to apply which is slightly more powerful and actually automatically creates a commit after applying the change

 - `submodule` - (yo dawg.
 I heard you like git repos...)
 This lets you initialize and control repos that exist inside of your repo, but have different urls